 Potential Extensions

-In a similar manner, one can construct an approximate joint probability density function for both and .
+and .
 This requires the corresponding generalization of cumulants, Hermite polynomials, and the Edgeworth expansion.
 Readers with enough statistical expertise should have no difficulty pursuing that direction on their own since, surprisingly, the required modifications of the program presented in this article would not be that substantial.
 The most difficult part, namely the routine for computing the expected value of products and powers of sample averages, needs no change at all.

 The same technique can also be used to find a good approximation to a probability density function of almost any parameter estimator of a specific distribution.